Suroz7/minionmimesis/README.md

 # Minion

-A VS Code extension to chat with LLaMA 3.2.
+A VS Code extension to chat with LLaMA 3.2 locally maeksure you download the chat model before deploy

 ## Features